TokisanGames/Terrain3D/doc/docs/installation.md

 Don't just copy the new folder over the old, as this won't remove any files that we may have intentionally removed.

-4. Upgrading to 0.9.3, when opening your scene and selecting your Terrain3D node, a directory selection wizard will popup.
-Terrain3D now stores data in a directory.
-Follow the popup to select your old storage file and a new storage directory, and it will upgrade your data.
+4. **Upgrading to 0.9.3:** Terrain3D now stores data in a directory.
+When opening your scene and selecting your Terrain3D node, a directory selection wizard will popup.
+Follow the directions to select your old storage file and a new storage directory, and it will upgrade your data.
 Save afterwards.

 ### Upgrade Path